 Pathway of the Corticospinal Tract

 The journey of an upper motor neuron begins in layer V of the precentral gyrus, where pyramidal cells are most abundant.
-In practice, their axons converge and descend through the corona radiata, a fan-like arrangement of white matter fibers.
+In real terms, their axons converge and descend through the corona radiata, a fan-like arrangement of white matter fibers.
 Next, they pass through the internal capsule, a narrow region that is vulnerable to stroke and other forms of injury.

 After traversing the internal capsule, axons continue through the cerebral peduncles of the midbrain, the ventral pons, and the medullary pyramids.
 At the caudal medulla, the majority of fibers decussate, or cross to the opposite side, forming the lateral corticospinal tract.
 This crossing explains why damage to one hemisphere typically affects the opposite side of the body.